minion6011/Home-Lab-v2/README.md

 <hr>
 <br>

 After creating the circuit as in the photo, you need to install MicroPython on the ESP32; I suggest using [this guide](https://docs.sunfounder.com/projects/esp32-starter-kit/en/latest/micropython/python_start/install_micropython.html).
 <br><br>
-Add the code present in the `code esp32` folder inside the ESP32 files depending on which Integration you are making use folders `x` and `y`
+Add the code present in the `code esp32` folder inside the ESP32 files, depending on which Integration you are making use folders `ESP32_Thermometer` or `ESP32_Lights`
 <br><br>
 Edit the `boot.py` file and add the Wi-Fi SSID and password to the dictionary and the Homelab ip